cespinosad/cespinosad.github.io/content/authors/admin/_index.md

 My Research areas are International Economics (Trade and Macroeconomics) and Empirical Macroeconomics.

-Prior to joining UCL, I served as an Economic and Financial Analyst at the [Central Bank of Chile](https://www.bcentral.cl/en/home).
+Prior to joining UCL, I served as an Economic Analyst at the [Central Bank of Chile](https://www.bcentral.cl/en/home).

 Access my JMP \
 Download my [CV](uploads/resume.pdf)